RoryMoeller/CS361/Wiki_Scraper/readme.md

 This service can also be used to scrape non-anchor tags and non-href attributes by using `--other_target` and supplying the new target tag and attribute pair to scrape for.
 Note regarding this use case:
 > This can break the output formatting when used with other options.
 A warning will be issued when this is expected.
 Specifically, `--title` and `--URL_Format` are likely to be affected.
 ### Downloading images
 This service can also download images to a subdirectory of where the service is run from using the `--save_image` option.
-These images will not be communicated through either `-s`'s socket I/O or `-o`'s output file.
+These images will not be communicated through either `-s`'s HTTP I/O or `-o`'s output file.

 This example uses both non-anchor/href targets & downloading images.
 ```